 The area above the eyebrow is prone to sebaceous cysts.
 When they form around the forehead, swelling and pain may be experienced.
 Sebaceous cysts are small bumps that develop when the sebaceous glands of the skin produce excess sebum.
 As a result, the oil collects beneath the skin and a cyst is formed.
 This is what results in some swellings on the eyebrow and eyelid.

 Physical injury is yet another cause of swelling above the eyebrow.
-This can be around the forehead and surrounding areas such as the temples and eyelid.
+This can be around the forehead and surrounding areas such as the temples and eyelids.
 This occurs when the area is subjected to trauma leading to the buildup of fluids which is seen as a swelling.
 With this kind of injury, treating the area with a cold compress will help to reduce swelling.
 This though should only be used where the injury is minor.
 Where the swelling is associated with other symptoms such as fever, severe headaches, and nausea, medical attention should be sought immediately as these could be indicative of serious internal injuries.

 After Botox injections on the forehead, it is possible to get complains regarding swellings above the eyebrow from patients.
 In such cases, this results from a descent of the brow tissue bringing the eyebrow down as well.
 Once this happens, the thick skin tends to rest lower than normal and thus appear swollen.
 This should resolve with time.